Quirktree/info314-website/docs/assignments/resolver-setup.md

 ### Configure the Resolver's IP Address

 Before you configure a new service with an address, you need to set up the address at the device level.
 Add your resolver's address to the static configuration for _eth0_.
-In a _networkd_ configuration, you can add additional addresses by putting each address (in abbreviated CIDR format) on a separate `Address=` line within the _.network_ file.
+In a _networkd_ configuration, you can add additional addresses by putting each address (in abbreviated CIDR format) on a separate `Address=` line within your existing _.network_ file.
 In order to do this, you may want to review the original setup given in [Checkpoint #2](../dhcp-setup/#configure-static-addresses-for-your-raspberry-pi).

 ### Install BIND on the router